fragtion/pngr/README.md

 - Y-axis high/low resorts to automatic scaling if left blank

 ## Additional arguments:
+`--braille` Use Unicode braille rendering for the graphs.
+Allows for higher resolution (twice as many horizontal points).

 `--rows x` Force the graph grid to use x many rows.
 Columns auto-adjust unless --cols is also supplied.

 `--cols x` Force the graph grid to use x many columns.
 Rows auto-adjust unless --rows is also supplied.